 If an employee is informed by a contact tracer that they should self-isolate, the NAs/NGBs/Professional Clubs will support them to do this straight away.
 NAs/NGBs/Professional Clubs will implement a process for any employees who are self-isolating to raise concerns about returning to work and where possible encourage working from home after a period of self-isolation.

-Guidance will also be produced for the workforce who self-isolating, sick, balancing care responsibilities.
+Guidance will also be produced for the workforce who may be self-isolating, sick, balancing care responsibilities.

-NAs/NGBs/Professional Clubs’ personnel who are shielding or living with someone who is shielding will not be compelled to attend work and NAs/NGBs/Professional Clubs will make arrangements to ensure those staff are not disadvantaged due to obeying medical advice.
+NAs/NGBs/Professional Clubs’ personnel who were shielding or living with someone who was shielding will not be compelled to attend work and NAs/NGBs/Professional Clubs will make arrangements to ensure those staff are not disadvantaged due to obeying medical advice.
 NAs/NGBs/Professional Clubs will explore measures such as suspending the normal application of sickness or disciplinary procedures related to attendance in these cases.

-If clinically vulnerable – but not extremely clinically vulnerable, in the shielding category – individuals cannot work from home, they should be offered the option of the safest available on-site roles, enabling them to stay two metres away from others.
+If individuals with health conditions that put them at increased risk from COVID-19 cannot work from home, they should be offered the option of the safest available on-site roles, enabling them to stay two metres away from others.
 If they have to spend time within two metres of others, this should be carefully assessed to identify if this involves an unacceptable level of risk.